iteravirgo/bcsitera.github.io/apps/bidrento/docs/en-US/help.md

 ### Setup Sales invoices number series

-**NB!** It is important that Sales invoices and Posted sales invoices use different number series.
+**NB!** The number series of the sales invoices is determined in Bidrento.
+A posted sales invoice is created with the same number.

 ### Setup Dimensions in Moderan and BC